DerGuru/The-Resonant/New Chapters/03 - Part3/P3-03_Breathing_Room.md

 ﻿## Part 3 - Synthesis | Ch.
-03 - "Your mother worries."
+03 - Your mother worries.

 The first week of monitored freedom felt like learning to walk on ice - careful steps, constant awareness, the knowledge that one wrong move could send everything sliding.